José Caeiro: Playing career

 Caeiro was born in Hondarribia, Gipuzkoa, Basque Country.
 His first professional club was Segunda División's Racing de Ferrol, where he joined in 1945.

 In 1948 Caeiro moved to fellow league team Real Sociedad, and scored an impressive 26 goals in 38 matches during his first season, which ended in promotion to La Liga.
 In the 1950–51 campaign he contributed with 17 goals in only 24 matches; this prompted a move to Valencia CF also in the top tier.

 After being rarely used by the Valencians, Caeiro signed for neighbouring Hércules CF in 1953.
 After being again essential (16 goals in 24 outings), he moved abroad and signed for Stade Rennais FC.

 Caeiro contributed to Rennes' top flight promotion in 1956 with 17 goals, but appeared sparingly during the following season.
-In 1958 he returned to Racing Ferrol after a short spell at AS Brestoise, and retired in the following year, aged 33.
+In 1958 he returned to Racing Ferrol after a short spell at AS Brestoise, and retired the following year, aged 33.